philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 * `Authorization` - The value should be set to `Bearer <token>` where `<token>` is your API key.
 * `Content-Type` - The value should be set to `text/plain` or `application/pdf`.

+### Response Headers

+Every `filter` response reports which policy version governed the request, so the applied policy is recorded without a second call:

+* `X-Philter-Policy-Name` - The name of the policy that was applied.
+* `X-Philter-Policy-Version` - The revision (version) of that policy that was applied.
+For an asynchronous PDF request the version is pinned when the request is accepted, and the `202 Accepted` response carries these headers; the deferred redaction is then governed by that pinned version.

 ### Plain text

 Plain text redaction is always synchronous.
 The response body is the redacted text.